MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/04-manage-topics.md

     ![Screenshot of the Adaptive Card properties.](../media/adaptive-card-properties.png)

    Your Adaptive Card formula should look similar to the one above.
-If it doesn't, then you can copy and paste in the formula below:
+If it doesn't, then you can paste in the formula below:

     ```json
     {